pyinfra-dev/pyinfra/docs/deploy_process.rst

 Connecting
 ----------

-To connect to the target hosts, pyinfra uses an **inventory**.
+To connect to the target hosts, pyinfra uses an inventory.
 This contains metadata on all of the target machines, in addition to any user defined data for the deploy.
 Using this SSH connections are attempted in parallel until all hosts are either connected or have failed.